fisher/apl/symbols.md

 ## ⍫

-On my keyboard in Dyalog APL session it's `C-S-2`.
+TODO: On my keyboard in Dyalog APL session it's `C-S-2`.
 No mention of the symbol in 'Mastering Dyalog APL', nor in 'Dyalog APL Language Reference guide'.
 After rendering i see a _del_ symbol with tilda on top of it.

 ## ⍙